-Select what you want to restore to its original location, and then tap or click the Restore button.
+Select what you want to restore to its original location, then tap or click the Restore button.

-If you want to restore your files to a different location than the original, press and hold or right-click the Restore button, tap or click Restore To, and then choose a new location.
+If you want to restore your files to a different location than the original, press and hold or right-click the Restore button, tap or click Restore To, then choose a new location.